pedroaltobelli23/24-2-mlops-project-car_object_detection/README.md

 After that,  you will have a tag v0.0.0 with the first version of the dataset!

 ### Steps for creating new tag
-1. Do changes in the function prerpocess from preprocess.py.
+1. Do changes in the function prepocess from preprocess.py.
 Then, run data.sh

+[!WARNING]
+Check if you are at main

 ```Bash
 ./data.sh